Minimum salary increase for Tier 2 General Migrants

 Immigration Skills Charge for Tier 2 sponsors

-An Immigration Skills Charge will be introduced in April 2017.
-Tier 2 sponsors will be charge £1000 per year per certificate of sponsorship.
-A reduced amount of £364 will apply to small businesses and charities.
-PhD level occupations, ICT graduate trainees and those switching in country from a Tier 4 visa to Tier 2 will be exempt.
+An Immigration Skills Charge has been introduced in April 2017.
+Tier 2 sponsors have to pay £1000 per year per certificate of sponsorship.
+A reduced amount of £364 applies to small businesses and charities.
+PhD level occupations, ICT graduate trainees and those switching in country from a Tier 4 visa to Tier 2 are exempt.

 Tier 2 Intra-Company Transfer category

 From November 2016 Tier 2 ICT Skills Transfer category has been closed for new entrants.
 This category was previously used to transfer employees from overseas locations to acquire new skills necessary for their roles.
 Employees transferred to the UK for training now have to meet general requirements under Short Term ICT category with applicable minimum salary of £30,000.
 There is also a requirement that the role cannot be filled by a new UK recruit.

 The Short Term category (for transfer of employees for up to 12 months to the UK location) has been closed to new entrants from April 2017.